improve-ai/python-ranker/README.md

 Python-SDK for Improve.ai is currently available only on github.

-o install python-sdk for Improve.ai:
+To install python-sdk for Improve.ai:

  0. install prerequisites:
     - Fedora: